shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

 $ python normalize_data.py
 ```
 * The preprocessed images will be stored in mrbrains_normalized folder
-* You can run standard 3D U-Net & 3D GAN (both Feature matching GAN and bad GAN) with this code and compare their performance.
+* You can run standard 3D U-Net(baseline) & 3D GAN with this code.

 ## 3D U-Net